troessner/articles/draft-how-does-mutant-work.markdown

 This means `Mutant` replaced the `@enabled` with an unconditional `true` and none of our tests broke.

 Please keep the example project and `Mutant` call from above in the back of your head, I'll refer to this throughout the article.

-When it comes to mutation testing I learned one thing.
-It's complex.
-Really complex.
-And as a consequence, `Mutant` is complex.
-I did learn a lot from reading it's source and I'd like to share this with you.
-Beware though, this is going to be a long ride - but at the end, it'll be worth your while.

 ### Prerequisites for this article